Shadows of black hole surrounded by anisotropic fluid in Rastall theory

-where $\kappa$ is gravitational coupling constant in the Rastall theory (hereafter we called $\psi=\kappa\lambda$ a Rastall coupling parameter).
+where $\kappa$ can be identified as gravitational coupling constant in the Rastall theory (hereafter $\psi=\kappa\lambda$, a Rastall coupling parameter).
 It turns out that all vacuum solutions of GR are also solution of Rastall theory.
 However, the non-vacuum solutions depend upon the Rastall coupling parameter and are significantly different from corresponding solutions in GR, thereby making the Rastall gravity aesthetically rich \cite{Heydarzade:2017wxu}.